gpii-ops/gpii-infra/aws/README.md

    * An easy way is rebooting the Node.
 Depending on spare capacity in the Kubernetes cluster, this action is somewhat to very disruptive.
    * Slightly slower and more labor intensive is [draining the Node](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/) and then rebooting it.
 If there is adequate capacity in the Kubernetes cluster, this action is mostly non-disruptive for users although Pods will be restarted.
 If there is not adequate capcity, this action is still very disruptive.
    * A very non-invasive but somewhat manual approach is described below.
-1. `ssh` to each Node running a component affected by the Volume size change (e.g. CouchDB or Prometheus Pods).
-The Dashboard, or `kubectl describe pod` and `kubectl describe node`, are helpful to discover where things are running.
+1. `ssh` to each Node running a component affected by the Volume size change (e.g. CouchDB Pods or Prometheus Pods).
+The Kubernetes Dashboard, or `kubectl describe pod` and `kubectl describe node`, are helpful to discover where things are running.
 1. `lsblk` to verify that the block device itself reflects the updated size.
 1. Use the mounted path from `lsblk` above to verify the Pod is still seeing the old size: `sudo df -h /var/lib/kubelet/pods/fd14a296-e8c4-11e7-a320-02402b50a7f8/volumes/kubernetes.io~aws-ebs/prometheus-us-east-2c-pv`
 1. `growpart`, as recommended in the Amazon article above, does not work -- it insists on a partition number even though the provided block device (e.g. `/dev/xvdbw`) is itself a partition containing a filesystem (as you may verify with `file -s`).